eduvpn/documentation/LDAP.md

 This document talks about _authentication_.
 See [ACL](ACL.md) for more on _authorization_.

-## Important Notes

-### 3.0.2

-There was an issue in `vpn-user-portal` before 3.0.2 where, when `userIdAttribute` was set, but not available in the LDAP result set, the user provided "User ID" would be used verbatim.
-This is problematic for two reasons:

-1. If you were using `userFilterTemplate` to restrict access to the service, this didn't actually work.
-LDAP entries that did NOT match the filter would allow the user in with their provided "User ID";
-2. If the `userIdAttribute` was NOT available (at all) in the result set due to a mistake in the server configuration, or not all users had that specified attribute, the user provided "User ID" would be used verbatim, and *not* the "normalized" value from the LDAP server.

-We were not aware that anyone would use the `userFilterTemplate` to restrict access to the service, as we expect everyone to use [ACL](ACL.md) for doing this as documented.
-There was at least one instance in the wild that did this.
-Potentially there are others.

-In case you were depending on this unintended behavior, your VPN server installation may fail to allow users to authenticate with version 3.0.2, even though it worked with previous versions.
+**NOTE**: from version 3.4.0 of `vpn-user-portal`, the `userIdAttribute` key MUST be set, it is no longer optional.

 ## Introduction

-It is a good idea to try with `ldapsearch` if you are not absolutely sure what to configure.
+In order to configure LDAP on your VPN server for authentication it is a good idea to start with `ldapsearch` if you are not absolutely sure what to configure.
 Once `ldapsearch` works, it becomes easier to configure the LDAP module.

 First, install `ldapsearch` and the PHP module for LDAP: